mlabs-haskell/plutus-simple-model/README.md

 It checks that given script runs without errors.
 Note that if we want to use custom checks on run-time values we can query checks inside the script and log errors with `logError`.
-By default it also checks for resource usage constraints.
+By default, it also checks for resource usage constraints.

+A more verbatim alternative is `testNoErrorsTrace` which is the same, but prints out the blockchain log on both failures and successes.
+The output might be rather excessive, so use it judiciously.
+Probably it's worth using one of these functions depending on the runtime "dump log" parameter value (if you use `tasty` you might want to use an `Ingredient` to implement this).

 If we want to check only logic but not resource usage we can use:

 ```haskell
 skipLimits :: BchConfig -> BchConfig
 ```

-Also there is function `warnLimits` that logs errors of resources usage but does not fail TX for submission.
+Also, there is function `warnLimits` that logs errors of resources usage but does not fail TX for submission.
 So if logic is correct script will run but errors of resources will be logged to error log.

 ### How to write negative tests

 Often we need to check for errors also.
 We have to be sure that some TX fails.
-Maybe this TX is malicious one and we have to be sure that it can not pass.
+Maybe this TX is malicious one, and we have to be sure that it can not pass.
 For that we have useful function:

 ```haskell